S I X W E E K S !

 Breastfeeding Past 6 Weeks

-Breastfeeding past 6 weeks was one of the most challenging things I have ever done, but now that I am here I can honestly say it is worth it.
+Breastfeeding past 6 weeks was one of the most challenging things I have ever done, but now that I am here I can honestly say it is worth it. ((Since writing this post, we have actually made it SIX MONTHS!
+Check out the update here!))

 I hope this post was helpful for you.
 The last 6 weeks have been a total learning experience.
 I choose to breastfeed Isaiah because it is the best thing for his health.
 It was so important to me that I did not quit and that I got through the tough parts.
 I knew with the right support and resources, we could eventually figure it out.